edubart/nelua-lang/docs/pages/documentation.md

 ### [FAQ](/faq/)

 Answers to frequently asked questions about Nelua.
-Look on this page for answers to doubts, or try the search bar.
+Look on this page for answers to general questions you may have, or try the search bar.